Do Betta Fish Get Lonely and Bored?

 Do Betta Fish Get Lonely?

-Your betta fish might look lonely, puttering around the tank all by himself, but rest assured that he isn’t.
+No, your betta fish is not lonely.
+He might look lonely, puttering around the tank all by himself, but rest assured that he isn’t.
 In fact, given a choice, your betta would prefer to be alone.
-That’s because, while they are beautiful and elegant tropical fish, bettas are also highly territorial and aggressive.
+That’s because, while they are beautiful and elegant tropical fish, bettas are also territorial and aggressive.

 Wild male bettas live a solitary existence and stick to their own territory.
 When they do run into each other, they will often fight on sight.
 This is why you should never keep two male betta fish in the same tank.